-You have no endings.
-You have a number of ‘ex’ boyfriends that call you up to get nostalgic, get the lowdown on whether you’ve moved on, and also to get busy with you.
-As a result, you’re not technically finished with a lot of the men in your past.
+You have a number of exes that call you up to get nostalgic, get the lowdown on whether you’ve moved on, and also to get busy with you.
+As a result, you’re not technically finished with a number of the men in your past.

-Can’t break, won’t break.
-When a man keeps popping back up in your life, despite having nothing more to offer than when you dumped him (or he exited) and despite your insistence to stay away, he does anything but.
+When someone keeps popping back up in your life, despite having nothing more to offer than when you dumped him/her (or they exited) and despite your insistence to stay away, he does anything but that.

-You won’t let go.
 You’re one of those women that hopes too much.
-You haven’t cut the contact because you think he’s going to turn from a cockroach, into a frog, and then eventually into a prince.
+You haven’t cut the contact because you think they’re going to turn from a cockroach, into a frog, and then eventually into a prince.
 You think you’re chasing and holding out for a man that’s playing hard to get, when in actual fact, he’s not trying to be caught…

 Many men lack the balls to live with the feeling of knowing that they’ve behaved badly, so they throw you The Friend Card so that they feel like less of a sh*t than they really are.
 It is a gateway into your life and if you haven’t gotten over him and broken the emotional tie, it sets you back and prevents you from getting over him and moving on.

 Never take a demotion in the hope that it will enable you to get a promotion!

-He blows hot and cold.
 Blowing hot and cold is Mr Unavailables (emotionally unavailable guys) way of controlling the relationship, keeping you at a distance, and keeping you in check, but when he blows hot, it’s not because he wants you, it’s just because he’s balancing things out so that he can keep you on ice for a bit longer.